GreenGold33/express-projects/README.md

 git clone https://github.com/SkylabCoders/express-projects.git -b first-demo --single-branch express-first-demo && cd express-first-demo && rm -rf .git
 ```

-...being `first-demo` the name of the folder where you want your repo (it can be another one)
+...being `express-first-demo` the name of the folder where you want your repo (it can be another one)

 ### [Blog Express Project](https://github.com/SkylabCoders/express-projects/tree/blog)